PaulPopat/sote/README.md

 # Page Scss Files

 If you want to add any Sass to a page you can include a file alongside the `.tpe` file.
 This file should be alongside the `.tpe` file with the same name and the extension `.scss`.
 This will then be compiled alongside any other page files and have the common CSS placed into a bundle file.
-The page file and the bundle file will both be included in the page automatically
+The page file and the bundle file will both be included in the page automatically.

+`.scss` files will also have vendor prefixes applied automatically.

 # TPE files